-The dreaded gut job.
-You know, that big home renovation project that looks so easy when the Property Brothers do it, but can be so hard in real life.
+Do you have a property to renovate that needs extensive work?
+You know, that big home renovation project that looks so easy when the Property Brothers do it, but can be so hard in real life?

 Unless you’re a contractor, the only way to really learn what it’s like is by experience, as my wife Lily and I did over six long-but-rewarding months in 2016, when we remodeled our Miami house.
 We wound up with a home we love and, along the way, picked up lots of useful tidbits that can help anybody have a successful renovation.
 So I wrote ’em up, and here they are!